felixyz/collector-ruby/README.md

 # Collector::Ruby

-This gem provides an interface to the Collector API.
+This gem provides an interface to the [Collector SOAP API](https://commerce.collector.se/en/Integration/API/) for payments handling.

 __Important__: `collector-ruby` depends on the unfinished version 3 of Savon, and therefore users of this gem must also include this in their Gemfile:

     gem 'savon', :github => "savonrb/savon", :branch => "master"

+*NOTE: `collector-ruby` will soon be updated to use Savon's successor.*

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'collector-ruby', :github => "blingo/collector-ruby", :branch => "master"
+    gem 'collector-ruby'

 And then execute:

     $ bundle

+Or install it yourself:

+	$ gem install collector-ruby

+Inside of your Ruby program, require collector-ruby:

+	require 'collector-ruby'

+__Important__: See note above about adding Savon to your app's dependencies.

 # Usage
 ## Initializing the client